intergrals/CS488/README.md

     $ premake4 vs2013

- This should point you in the general direction.
+ This should point you in the general direction.#CS488 Assignments